 - return coach transport

 - all activities/tours.

-Stay up-to-date by signing up to our mailing list, following our Facebook page or checking here or for future announcements.
+Stay up-to-date by signing up to our mailing list below, following our Facebook page or checking back here or for future announcements.

 Nicola Murphy, Doctor of Medicine student at the University of Notre Dame, says the Go Rural trip she took to far western NSW has shown her working rurally doesn’t mean her opportunities are limited.